ktdreyer/grafana-demo/README.md

 Save and quit Vim.

 Lastly, we can run Prometheus like so.
-Use the unprivileged "vagrant" user account (no sudo).
+Use the unprivileged "vagrant" user account (no sudo):

 ```
 podman run \